Sreelekshmi1998/Air-Pollution-Spatiotemporal-Modelling/README.md

 - **Air Pollution Data:** [Central Pollution Control Board (CPCB), India](https://cpcb.nic.in/)
 - **Health Data:** [Institute for Health Metrics and Evaluation (IHME)](https://www.healthdata.org/)

-> ⚠️ *For confidentiality, raw datasets are not included in this repository.
-Only placeholders and processed summaries are provided.*

 ---

 ## 📈 Key Insights